Maxiviper117/360-to-planer-images/README.md

    - In the **System variables** section, scroll down and select **Path**, then click **Edit**.
    - Click **New**, paste the folder path, and click **OK** to save.
 5. **Verify**:
-   - Open a new command prompt and type `panorama_to_plane.exe`.
+   - Open a new command prompt and type `panorama_to_plane-pitch.exe`.
 If it runs, you've successfully added it to PATH.

 ---